awmckinley/config/modules/ft.xml/README.md

 # XML Development Tools

-Language server and parsing tools for XML document development and validation.
+Tools for XML document development and validation.